W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

-Selberg integrals are naturally related to free-field correlation functions.
-Indeed under a so-called \textit{neutrality condition}, these correlation functions are given by Dotsenko-Fateev type integrals~\cite{DF1,DF2} whose connection with Selberg integrals is well-known~\cite{Aomoto, Neretin}.
-The correspondence between GFFs and $W$-aglebras in the form of Theorem~\ref{thm:W_free1} thus naturally allows to translate results from VOAs to Selberg integrals.
+Free-field correlation functions are described by Dotsenko-Fateev type integrals~\cite{DF1,DF2} as soon as a so-called \textit{neutrality condition} is satisfied.
+The correspondence between GFFs and $W$-algebras in the form of Theorem~\ref{thm:W_free1} thus naturally allows to translate results from VOAs to such integrals.

-To be more specific let us consider the free-field theory associated to $\g$: one of the key quantities of interest of the theory are the correlations of Vertex Operators, which are well-defined provided that a neutrality condition is satisfied.
-Namely let us pick $\alpha_1,\cdots,\alpha_N\in\mathfrak{h}^*$ and assume that there are non-negative integers $n_1,\cdots,n_r$ for which

-where recall that the $(e_i)_{1\leq i\leq r}$ are the simple roots of $\g$.
-Then the correlation functions of Vertex Operators are defined by considering distinct insertions $z_1,\cdots,z_N\in\C$ and setting (providing it makes sense)